backtracks/open-podcast-analytics/README.md

 # Open Podcast Analytics (OPA)

-The Open Podcast Analytics specification is a a unified spec for providing a common interface for sending podcast analytics related events.
+The Open Podcast Analytics specification is a a unified spec for providing an open and common interface for sending podcast analytics related events.
 It is based on the [`Open Audio Analytics`](https://github.com/backtracks/open-audio-analytics) specification with extensions specifically for podcasting analytics.
 Apps and clients like podcast discovery and listening software send data in the format in this specification.

 ## How does it work?